doshyt/pandora-docker-compose/README.md

 Docker-compose creates a bridged network for the containers in the subnet 172.35.0.0/24.
 It is designed to work out-of-box but in case of changes in the network configuration, make sure to change server IP in the Postfix configuration under `server-config/postfix/main.cf`

 How to start the server:
+1. Change password for Server root user and MySQL DB to secure in `docker-compose.yml`.
-1. Copy files to target docker host.
+2. Copy files to target docker host.
-2. Create empty folder `./db`
+3. Create empty folder `./db`
-3. `docker-compose up`
+4. `docker-compose up`

 To bring it down (it destroys containers!):
 1. `docker-compose down`